espnet/espnet/egs2/jvs/tts1/README.md

 ### 3. Replace token list and statistics with pretrained model's one

-Since we use the same language model, we need to use the token list of the pretrained model.
+Since we use the same language data for fine-tuning, we need to use the token list of the pretrained model instead of that of data for fine-tuning.
-The downloaded pretrained model has no `tokens.txt` file, so first we create it from the config.
+The downloaded pretrained model has `tokens_list` in the config, so first we create `tokens.txt` (`token_list`) from the config.

 ```sh
 # NOTE: The path may be changed.
 Please change it to match with your case.